PDF version: Biotech Horizons (PDF 354 KB)

-- Number of viable new and attractive biotechnology ideas available for private capital investment and commercialisation.
+- Increased number of biotechnology and medical technology ideas available for private capital investment and commercialisation.

 - Reduced time to market for new treatments, drugs and devices with potential to greatly improve health.

-- Promotion of Australia’s international ranking as a leader in biotechnology.
+- Promotion of Australia’s international ranking as a biotechnology and medical technology leader.

 - Health and medical research typically occurs across a pipeline of activity, with the end point being translation of bright ideas into new or changed clinical practice and new products.